ganeshnikhil/Desktop_AI/README.md

 ## License

-This project is licensed under the GNU License - see the [LICENSE](https://github.com/ganeshnikhil/Desktop_AI/blob/main/LICENSE) file for details.
+This project is licensed under the GPL License - see the [LICENSE](https://github.com/ganeshnikhil/Desktop_AI/blob/main/LICENSE) file for details.

 ## Contributing